User Permissions

 Access Administrator - Access Administrator users can view and manage Administrator groups and manage their access permissions.
 This permission is available when the General Site Option 'Enable Administrator Groups' is set to 'Yes'.
 This permission is only available to Host Company Full Access users.

-Allow Proxy Login- Allow Proxy Login Users can log in as any user on the site and impersonate that user by clicking the proxy login button from the users list page.
+Allow Proxy Login- Allow Proxy Login Users can log in as any user on the site and impersonate that user by clicking the Proxy Login icon from the Users list page.
 This permission can only be managed by User Administrators (when Enable Administrator Groups is set to 'No') or Access Administrators (when Enable Administrator Groups is set to 'Yes').
 This permission is only available to Host Company Full Access users.

 Administration